ovh/docs/pages/cloud/private-cloud/creation_vlan/guide.en-gb.md

 ![portgroup finalisation](images/15network9.png){.thumbnail}

 You will then be presented with a summary of the changes.
-Click `Finish` to confirm the creation.
+Click `Finish`{.action} to confirm the creation.

 ![portgroup finalisation](images/16network10.png){.thumbnail}